rra/remctl/README.md

 To test user handling in remctld, you will need the `fakeroot` command (available in the `fakeroot` package in Debian and Ubuntu).
 This test will be skipped if `fakeroot` isn't available.

-To test the Perl bindings, Perl 5.10 or later is required.
-(However, the Perl modules themselves should work with Perl 5.8.)

 The following additional Perl modules will be used by the test suite for the main package and the Perl bindings if installed: